 Do you need more personal advice on zoning laws and other legal questions?
 Rocket Lawyer offers support to get your business up and running and keep it in good standing with ongoing compliance support.
 Click here for a 7 day free trial.

-The first thing is to find the GIS mapping system of the appropriate jurisdiction for your county.
+The first step in understanding how zoning and building codes will affect your small business.
+Find the GIS mapping system of the appropriate jurisdiction for your county.
 Many counties and cities are offering these online today, and all you have to do is find the right maps and layers.
 You can often do this by typing “zoning for your county name” in Google.
 Find the piece of property or land you are interested in and see what the zoning designation is.

 Here’s a quick cheat sheet:

 |Residential||Have to apply for a Home Occupation permit, or something similar. to run business out of home.
 No commercial buildings are allowed.||You can run many types of business out of your home however there usually restrictions.
 For example in New York City there is a limit on the size of the business area of a home and certain businesses like public relations or beauty parlors are not allowed.|

 |Commercial||Allowed to erect buildings for business and conduct business operations.||Often there are subtypes of commercial zones such as office building or retail.|